inkling/content-scripts/README.md

 ### Installation

-`This process will detach a container to use the tool but won't launch the bash terminal to start using it due docker limitations for interactive consoles that are thought for servers.`
+`This process will spin up a detach container to use the tool but won't launch the bash terminal to start using it due docker limitations for interactive consoles that are thought for servers.`

 In the directory you want to house the content-scripts repo run: